Planetary Perspectives: Meet the New Europlanet Society Board

 The Europlanet 2024 RI GMAP infrastructure has opened a call for contributions for an Atlas of Planetary Geological Maps.

+The Atlas aims to provide examples of geological maps of planets and small bodies to highlight different mapping approaches and adopted methodologies in various environments and for different purposes.
 This collection is thought to provide guidance and inspiration to students and scientists willing to approach geological mapping in different planetary contexts.
 Thus, contributions focused on specific mapping tools and workflows will be warmly welcome.

 Banner and Illustration: Image Creator from Designer (Bing/DALL-E)